History of the Thomas George Macarthy Trust

 The Trust created by Mr Macarthy's will, as varied by two Acts of Parliament, provides for so much of the income as the Board of Governors sees fit to be distributed among registered charitable or educational organisations operating in the old Wellington provincial district.

-In the last 100 years, the estate of Wellington businessman Thomas George Macarthy has pumped almost $60 million into the community of the old Wellington province.
+In the last 100 years, the estate of Wellington businessman Thomas George Macarthy has distributed $63.72 million into the community of the old Wellington province.
 Few people have made such a large and sustained contribution.